-On April 30, 2019, the California Institute for Regenerative Medicine awarded the Company up to \$7.5 million under a CLIN2 grant award to support the clinical development of its LV-based gene therapy for RP-L201.
-Proceeds from the grant would help fund clinical trial costs as well as manufactured drug product for Phase 1/2 patients enrolled at the U.S. clinical site, University of California, Los Angeles Mattel Children's Hospital, led by principal investigator Donald Kohn, M.D., UCLA Professor of Microbiology, Immunology and Molecular Genetics, Pediatrics (Hematology/Oncology), Molecular and Medical Pharmacology and member of the Eli and Edythe Broad Center of Regenerative Medicine and Stem Cell Research at UCLA.
-As of March 31, 2024, the Company has received \$5.9 million in total RP-L201 grants from CIRM.
-The Company received a final milestone grant of \$0.05 million on January 2, 2024 and no additional payments are available under the grant awards program as of March 31, 2024.
+On April 30, 2019, CIRM awarded the Company up to \$7.5 million under a CLIN2 grant award to support the clinical development of its LV-based gene therapy, RP-L201.
+Proceeds from the grant helped fund clinical trial costs as well as manufactured drug product for Phase 1/2 patients enrolled at the U.S. clinical site, University of California, Los Angeles Mattel Children's Hospital, led by principal investigator Donald Kohn, M.D., UCLA Professor of Microbiology, Immunology and Molecular Genetics, Pediatrics (Hematology/Oncology), Molecular and Medical Pharmacology and member of the Eli and Edythe Broad Center of Regenerative Medicine and Stem Cell Research at UCLA.
+As of September 30, 2024, the Company has received \$5.9 million in total RP-L201 grants from CIRM.
+The Company received a final milestone grant of \$0.05 million on January 2, 2024 and no additional payments are available under the grant awards program.